Zunaeed-Imran/Practice_React/README.md

 - practicing value pass using prop.
 - practicing state value pass in a class component.
 - Practicing value pass using State and changeing value.
+- practicing mapping.
+- having a error in nested mapping try to fix it.
 -